amd/aocl-data-analytics/README.md

 * -DBUILD_EXAMPLES and –DBUILD_GTEST both of which are on by default

 * -DBUILD_SMP=On to build using OpenMP and threaded BLIS (on by default)

+* -DCMAKE_AOCL_ROOT= <path to AOCL> if you wish to specify a location for AOCL libraries without using environment variables

+* -DCMAKE_INSTALL_PREFIX=<install path>.
+If you wish to install the library (using the command ninja install in step 5) you can sepcify an install path here.

 Note that not all the options available in Linux are available in Windows